siliconflow/onediff/onediff_sd_webui_extensions/README.md

 Note: The quantified model doesn't currently support LoRA loading, and related features are under emergency development.

+## API

+To use the OneDiff-based sd-webui API, you only need to add a "script": "onediff_diffusion_model" field to the request to speed up model inference.

+For OneDiff Enterprise, add "script_args" : [{"0": True}] to use the quantization feature.

+Check file `onediff_sd_webui_extensions/api.py` for more details.

+Note: OneDiff sd-webui only supports txt2img now, img2img and ControlNet is under urgent development.

 ## Contact

 For users of OneDiff Community, please visit [GitHub Issues](https://github.com/siliconflow/onediff/issues) for bug reports and feature requests.